This conversation is fictitious. But free of alternative facts.

 ‘Uh?
 Know what’?

-‘How the New Velindre Cancer Centre became destined for the wrong location.
+‘How the New Velindre Cancer Centre became destined for a strange location.
 We should run the story at the weekend.
-People just don’t know that the Minister of Health, around 2015, instructed the Velindre Board to build its new Cancer Centre on a ‘stand-alone’ site.
+People just don’t know that the Government, around 2015, instructed the Velindre Board to build its new Cancer Centre on a ‘stand-alone’ site.
 You know, not at a big hospital (1).’

-‘Brave of him.
-Even I know that building a new Cancer Centre at a distance is, well, antique.
-And shouldn’t those things be decided by external reviews?’
+‘But even I know that building a new Cancer Centre at a distance is, well, antique.
+And shouldn’t those things be decided by external clinical reviews and big consults?’

 ‘There you go.
 But no. The Velindre Board got its orders at the start- the Centre had to be built in Whitchurch on Velindre land or it wouldn’t get the money.
-And so the New Velindre was born- the only main Cancer Centre in Wales behind the times.
+And so the New Velindre was born – the only Cancer Centre in Wales behind the times.
 The only one not safely tucked in at a big hospital.
-And so the preferred Welsh practice of new Cancer Centres is set aside by politicians, it seems.’
+And so the preferred Welsh practice is set aside by politicians, it seems.’

 ‘Wow, now that is a bit of a mystery, and I really can’t-‘

 ‘And something else.
 Velindre’s own Strategic Outline Programme at the time didn’t help.
 No evidence of any survey of the region’s many senior doctors before they started.
 Clinical meetings and discussions all done at Velindre (2).

 ‘But doesn’t Velindre treat only a small share of cancer patients in the region?
 Wider soundings needed out there about the best location, no?
 We clapped them all.’